 - The observation of the tubes is made at 10-min intervals for the appearance of deep blue color.
 The color change will usually appear within 10 to 15 min after the ninhydrin indicator solution has been added.

 Result Interpretation of Hippurate Hydrolysis Test

-- Not all S. agalactiae organisms are beta-hemolytic.
-Viridans group streptococci can be hippurate positive; another test must be done on nonhemolytic colonies to confirm the identification.
+- Not all S. agalactiae organisms are beta-hemolytic, and some viridans group streptococci can be hippurate positive; thus, another test must be done on nonhemolytic colonies to confirm the identification.

 - A small number of enterococci are beta-hemolytic and may hydrolyze hippurate, but they are pyrrolidonyl-β-naphthylamide (PYR) positive.